Keyboard shortcuts

 G2 1 @ 90 : size x8 // Girdle tier; inherits the pavilion side from P1

-Need to force a non-standard label onto the pavilion?
-Drop down right after the tier name—X8 down 5 @ 44 : 0.10 x2 guarantees the interpreter stays on the lower side even if the previous cut was on the crown.
+If you need to force a non-standard label onto the pavilion, drop down right after the tier name—X8 down 5 @ 44 : 0.10 x2 guarantees the interpreter stays on the lower side even if the previous cut was on the crown.